 Quitenos call their tram or cable car teleferico, but the name given as its proper name, Teleferiqo emphasizes the q for Quito.
-The inactive of the twin volcanoes fittingly named "old man" or El Ruco, grips the top end of the tram for the ride to Cruz Loma (Cross Hill).
+The inactive of the twin volcanoes fittingly named "old man" or El Ruco, grips the top of the tram for the ride up to Cruz Loma (Cross Hill).

 The little shops at the foot of the tram exhibit the usual - and not so usual - tourist souvenirs.

 After checking out the shops, Angel with his family and I hopped in to be scooped up on a foggy, intermittent rainy day...creeping up on the east side of El Ruco.

 Breaking through those clouds - so close, you could almost touch them - gave me a surreal feel.
 I mean...so up-close-and...personal in that little cable car with those clouds all the way up to the heavens, seems downright unearthly!
 The cable car delivers.

 As the teleferico climbed higher and higher, I recalled being on the longest tram in the world in Albuquerque, New Mexico, U.S.A., but a spectacular view from that one didn't measure up to the lift of this one.

 I came armed for the sudden change in temperature, dressed warmly with my umbrella in tow.
 We cozied up in the little gondola built for six, sat back and relaxed...well, almost!

 This being the highest tram in the world at 4100 metros (13,400 feet), Angel kept checking with me as we ascended, to see if I could still breathe.
 I had no problem, much to his amazement!
 I have no phobias nor heart or breathing impediments or such.
 I guess that helps.

 Suddenly, we arrived!
 We stepped out of the teleferico secluded somewhere between heaven and earth...into a building with little booths to shop from.
 It seems you can shop anywhere -- except maybe in the tram...yet!